Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Packaging For Book Shipping

-Before an adoring fan can crack open your book, it has to make its way through the shipping process.
+Before a reader can crack open your book, it has to make its way through the shipping process.
 The first step of that process is to ensure that your book is packaged in a way that will keep it free of bent corners or water stains.

 Shipping Supplies